VishalDange/Smart-Contact-Manager/README.md

 # Smart-Contact-Manager
 The purpose of this project to create an application which stores contacts in very efficient way and provides a smarter way of handling contacts with fully Authentication and Authorization.

-🛠 Tech Stack Galore:
+🛠 Technologies Used:

 HTML, CSS, JavaScript, Bootstrap: Crafting beautiful interfaces seamlessly integrated with Thymeleaf template engine.
 Spring Boot: Powering our backend with its simplicity and agility.
-Maven: Managing dependencies like a pro.
+Maven: Managing dependencies.
 MySQL: Storing your contacts with reliability and efficiency.

 🎯 Functional Marvels:

 1) Effortless Contact Storage: Say hello to easy, efficient contact management.